Charlie Cunningham: Competitive career

 Cunningham raced competitively in 1984, placing tenth overall at the NORBA championships in Nederland, Colorado.
 He became National Vet Champion at the age of 36.

 Cunningham built a total of 187 aluminum bicycles (the Indian, the Racer, and the Wombat for smaller people) between 1979 and 1992.
 They were guaranteed for life and cost about six times as much as custom (steel) bikes.

-He is now a freelance inventor working on environmentally sustainable projects.
+Later life and death

+Cunningham was involved in a cycling crash in 2015, in which he sustained severe head injuries.
+He died at a care facility in San Anselmo, California, from complications of that accident on June 2, 2026, at the age of 77.